JoostVanAverbeke/leonardo/PROMPTS.md

 ## Simple prompts
 - Say hey to patient with id 2168, registered in the leonardo application.

+- List all patients registered in the leonardo application with surname matching "mith".

+- List all patients registered in the leonardo application that are older than 95 years.

 ## More complex examples

 - List all the patients and the corresponding order_filler_number in the leonardo application that have an observation with loinc code 9482-1, result status validated and a value higher than 750.

-- Generate a leonardo application order results report for the order with order filler number 20251023-24321445
+- Generate a leonardo application order results report for the order with order filler number 20251030-23676268 (Not working)

 - Is Bart Simpson, registered in the leonardo application, a diabetic patient?